- Vision sensors obstructed by dust/smudges on the camera lens

 Address Threshold and Access Issues

 Walk the path the robot needs to take and identify any thresholds, rug edges, or transitions taller than half an inch that could block the robot.
 Use threshold ramp strips from any hardware store to create smooth transitions.
-Ensure all doors to rooms you want cleaned are fully open during the mapping run.
+Make sure all doors to rooms you want cleaned are fully open during the mapping run.
 The robot cannot push doors open or navigate through partially closed doorways.

 Verify Map Accuracy in App